-For study in Paris: students normally take four 4-credit courses, including FRN250 (or higher) in the spring prior to study in Paris.
-Those who enter Smith at the FRN 230 level or above are required to take three semesters of French prior to study in Paris, including FRN250 (or higher) in the semester prior to study in Paris.
-Students beginning with FRN 101 and 102 must take three 4-credit French courses in their sophomore year.
+For study in Paris: students normally take four 4-credit French courses, including one at the 250 level or higher in the semester prior to their study in Paris.
+Those who enter Smith at the 230 level or above are required to take three semesters of French prior to study in Paris, including one course at the 250 level or higher in the semester prior to study in Paris.
+Students beginning with FRN 101 and 102 (Beginning French I and II), or FRN 101 and 103 (Accelerated Beginning French I and II) must take three 4-credit French courses in their sophomore year, including the 250 level course (or higher).
 Students who do not meet these requirements are encouraged to consult with a member of the Department of French Studies.

-For study in Geneva and Hamburg: students with one year of French or German may apply to the spring semester option in Geneva and Hamburg.
+Exception for study in Hamburg: students with one year or the equivalent of college level German may apply to the spring semester option.

 Arabic, Chinese, Hebrew, Japanese, Korean, or Portuguese